-Martin Short, Paul McCartney Set for SNL Christmas Show, 12/15
+Martin Short, Paul McCartney Set for SNL Christmas Show Tonight

-Former cast member Martin Short returns for his third hosting appearance on December 15 for SNL's Christmas show.
+Former cast member Martin Short returns for his third hosting appearance tonight, December 15 for SNL's Christmas show.
 Short is a veteran performer in film, television and theater.

 Paul McCartney will appear for his fourth stint as musical guest.
 The legendary musician is stopping by SNL in the wake of his new exclusive iTunes album "Kisses on the Bottom - Complete Kisses."